Install Percona server for MongoDB on OpenShift

 Add the MongoDB Users secrets to OpenShift.
-These secrets should be placed in the data section of the
+These secrets should be placed as plain text in the stringData section of the

-deploy/secrets.yamlfile as login names and base64-encoded passwords (see Kubernetes documentation for details).
+deploy/secrets.yamlfile as login name and passwords for the user accounts (see Kubernetes documentation for details).

-After editing the yaml file, the secrets should be created or updated with the following command:
+After editing the yaml file, the secrets should be created with the following command:

 More details about secrets can be found in Users.